SmartekWorks/smartekworks.github.io/swat/setup_tools.md

 #### Configuring SWAT

 1. Visit **Account Settings** page through menu *Management > Account Settings*.
-2. Input the configuration string with your BrowserStack account information such as the one below to the **Extensions** field.
+2. Input the configuration string with your JIRA account information such as the one below to the **Extensions** field.
 ```json
 {
 	"jira":{